 We nurture talent by providing exceptional holiday activities for over 160 young people and have bursary spaces available to support those who are most in-need in our community.

 National and International Partners

-We partner with national and international partners including The Prince’s Trust and Rubies International College to promote diversity and connect people to others, ideas and the world around us.
+We partner with national and international partners – including The Prince’s Trust and Rubies International College – to promote diversity and connect people to each other, to new ideas and to the world around us.

-We are proud associates of Artemis College, a leading vocational Performing Arts college who provide free training for aspiring 1100 young performers between the ages of 16-19, hosting 45 students annually (and 1100 in total so far).
+We are proud associates of Artemis College – a leading vocational Performing Arts college who provide free training for aspiring young performers between the ages of 16-19, hosting 45 students annually (and 1100 in total so far).